vadimcn/codelldb/README.md

 On Windows, the debuggee is always launched in a new window, however stdio streams may still be redirected as described above.

+## Regex Breakpoints
+When setting a function breakpoint, if the first character of the function name is '`/`', the rest of the string is interpreted as a regular expression.
+Thus shall cause a breakpoint to be set in every function matching the expression (the list of locations may be examined using the `break list` command).

 ## LLDB Commands
 VS Code UI does not support all the bells and whistles that the underlying LLDB engine does.
 To access advanced features you may enter [LLDB commands](http://lldb.llvm.org/tutorial.html) directly into the debugger console window.